 From "that smell" to potential ear hematomas and ablations, otitis externa can be a clinical challenge for any veterinary practitioner to manage.
 Wayne Rosenkrantz, DVM, DACVD, answers some of the most common questions about his approach to the management of this odorous condition.

-> Tips to keep otitis from being a total pain the ear?
+> Tips to keep otitis from being a total pain in the ear?
 Sounds good.

 Ear infections totally suck (and, um, stink, while we're at it).
 Get clients on board with better care, and together you'll make otitis ear-relevant.
 (Sorry.
 Had to.)